jnozzi/cocoadev.com/markdown/NSEvent.md

 ----

-To bypass event-handling and forward it to the General/NSApp's delegate (I find this very useful in fullscreen games), make a custom subclass of General/NSApplication (ensuring that the Principal Class is your new subclass), and implement this method:
+To bypass event-handling and forward it to the NSApp's delegate (I find this very useful in fullscreen games), make a custom subclass of NSApplication (ensuring that the Principal Class is your new subclass), and implement this method:

  - (void)sendEvent:(NSEvent *)event
  {
-     if (General/self delegate] shouldHandleEvents])
+     if (self delegate] shouldHandleEvents])
          [[self delegate] handleEvent:event];
      else
          [super sendEvent:event];